recallthis/githubtesting/README.md

 Notice anything familiar?

-This issue closely resembles issue 166 about making around-next only affect [one subsequent press](https://github.com/kmonad/kmonad/issues/166).
+This closely resembles [issue 166](https://github.com/kmonad/kmonad/issues/166) about making around-next only affect one subsequent press.

 So to use the minilanguage, suppose I have